weewx/weewx/docs_src/index.md

 many different types of hardware, including some not yet supported by WeeWX.

 The WeeWX distribution includes drivers for many types of hardware.
-These are listed in the [hardware guide](../hardware/drivers).
+These are listed in the driver list in the [Hardware Guide](hardware/drivers).
 See the [WeeWX Wiki](https://github.com/weewx/weewx/wiki) for additional drivers and other extensions.

 If your hardware is not in the core driver list, you should first install WeeWX, then download and install the driver for your hardware.
+The [installation instructions](usersguide/installing) tell you how to do it.

 ## Quickstart Guides